PoCInnovation/Workshops/hardware/2.Simulateur/README.md

 >**Constraints**: You don't have to produce any code for this execise.
 You may not use the 3.3V pin of your board.

->:warning: Can the led take the voltage sent by the board ?
+>⚠️ Can the led take the voltage sent by the board ?

 #